ak19qp/ICSME2023/README.md

   export IONPERF=ir\
   ./mach run

 2. Find the PID of Firefox.
-Since, Firefox has a lot of child processes, it easier to find it's parent process' PID using the following command:\
+Since Firefox has a lot of child processes, it is easier to find its parent process' PID using the following command:\
    pstree -p | grep "firefox" | head -1\
    Make sure that you are not copying some other firefox's PID such that you already use Firefox in your PC and it is already running at the same time as the built Firefox.